Lorna-Liu/R-FCN.pytorch/README.md

 # A Pytorch Implementation of R-FCN/CoupleNet

-This repo has moved to [princewang1994/RFCN_CoupleNet.pytorch](https://github.com/princewang1994/RFCN_CoupleNet.pytorch), all and stop updating here.
+This repo has moved to [princewang1994/RFCN_CoupleNet.pytorch](https://github.com/princewang1994/RFCN_CoupleNet.pytorch), it will stop updating here.

 ## Introduction